 Technology to be investigated:

-Deblock on sub-block boundaries on 8x8 grid for CUs that use ATMVP.
+On top of filtering on 4x4 grid for luma as in CE11.3.1, deblocking is done on sub-block boundaries on 8x8 grid for CUs that use ATMVP on an 8x8 grid and on sub-block boundaries on 4x4 grid for CUs that use ATMVP on an 4x4 grid.

 Question to be answered: Is there a subjective benefit of deblocking of sub-block boundaries from ATMVP?

 CE11.3.3 CE2-related: Deblocking for 4 x N and N x 4 CUs JVET-K0369

+Sub-tests: a and b

-Two solutions are proposed to be studied here
+Two solutions are proposed to be studied here: